-James has funded healthcare for 57 patients in 10 countries.
+James has funded healthcare for 87 patients in 12 countries.

-Maulito is a young man from Haiti.
-He lives in Port-au-Prince with his mother; he used to work repairing electronics but has not been able to continue since falling ill.
-Maulito has a cardiac condition called rheumatic mitral regurgitation.
-One of the four valves in his heart has been severely damaged due to a rheumatic fever he suffered several years ago.
-Maulito will fly to the United States to receive treatment.
-On September 9th, he will undergo cardiac surgery, during which surgeons will remove his damaged valve and implant an artificial replacement.
-Another organization, The Heart Hospital Baylor Plano, is contributing $35,000 to pay for surgery.
-Maulito's family also needs help to fund the costs of surgery prep.
-The $1,500 bill covers labs, medicines, and checkup and followup appointments.
-It also supports passport obtainment and the social workers from our medical partner, Haiti Cardiac Alliance, who will accompany Maulito's family overseas.
-"I am looking forward to being able to focus on my future after having surgery!"
+Dieunese is a mother of two from Haiti.
+She lives in the outskirts of Port-au-Prince where she cares for her two young children along with her husband who is a taxi driver.
+Dieunese has a cardiac condition called rheumatic mitral stenosis which makes it extremely difficult for her heart to pump blood through her body, leaving her weak and short of breath.
+Dieunese requires surgery, but it is not available in her country.
+To access care, she will fly to the United States to receive treatment.
+On November 17th, she will undergo cardiac surgery, during which surgeons will attempt to repair her heart valve; if they are unable to, they will remove it and implant an artificial replacement.
+Another organization, the Baylor Scott & White Heart Hospital, is contributing $20,000 to pay for this surgery.
+Dieunese's family also needs help to fund the costs of surgery prep and travel.
+The $1,500 bill covers labs, medicines, and check-up and followup appointments.
+It also supports passport obtainment and the social worker from our medical partner, Haiti Cardiac Alliance, who will accompany Dieunese overseas.
+Dieunese says, "I am hopeful that having this surgery will allow me to be alive and healthy for my children!"